 There's Theory... and Then There's Practice

-At the end of the day, it's probably best to err on the side of caution and follow the local laws: only bring your dog along in public transportation if he or she is small enough to fit into a basket or a totebag.
+At the end of the day, it's probably best to err on the side of caution and obey local laws, however ambiguous they can seem: only bring your dog along in public transportation if he or she is small enough to fit into a basket or a totebag.
 The same (rather hazy) rules apply on city buses and trams.
 Again, see above for a noteworthy exception relating to big dogs on RER commuter trains.

 What About Cats and Other Small Animals?